Interfacing Low-cost Air Quality Sensors with Apple Watch: A Self-Quantified Approach to Raising Awareness of Air Pollution

 After formulating the problem with relevant constraints, GAMS (a commercial solver) will be used to find optimal synchronized routing in DTCO delivery systems.
 The optimal routing will further be studied through case studies so that the benefits of the proposed solution can be numerically illustrated.

 2021/2022 CITIES Post-Graduation Research Fellows – Future Plans

-Vince Nguyen has been admitted to the Masters in Digital and Interaction Design at the School of Design at Politecnico di Milano.
+Vince Nguyen has been admitted to the Erasmus Mundus MSc program Software Engineers For Green Deal.
 He is forever grateful for the fellowship that allowed him to master his design research skills while opening doors for more exciting opportunities ahead.
-Sungmin John will be heading to UC Berkeley for the MS program in Transportation Engineering.
+Sungmin Sohn will be heading to UC Berkeley for the MS program in Transportation Engineering.